- Clinical science

 Central sleep apnea (CSA) (< 10%)

-- Definition: Breathing-related sleep disorder characterized by episodic ventilation and respiratory effort caused by impaired respiratory center stimulation.
+- Definition: Breathing-related sleep disorder characterized by repetitive cessation or decrease of respiratory effort during sleep due to impaired function of the respiratory center.
 Airway obstruction is absent.

 - Etiology: idiopathic (primary CSA) or caused by an underlying disorder (secondary (CSA)